stacks-archive/blockstack-browser/packages/app/README.md

 ## Development

-Although this app is a browser extension, the best interface for development is as a normal web app.
+Although this app is usable as a browser extension, the best interface for development is as a normal web app.
 This is because it's faster and easier to develop it as a web app, for reasons like hot module loading, and not having to deal with the browser extensions UI constantly.

 ### Setup